-Tomorrow sees the start of 2019’s EGX Rezzed.
-Advertised as London’s premier games event, the expo is hosted by the team behind EGX and features many playable games on various platforms, with a strong focus on indie titles.
+Tomorrow is the start of EGX Rezzed.
+The expo is hosted by the team behind EGX and features many playable games on various platforms.
 Developer sessions by designers give attendees the opportunity to find out more about their projects, and creators are happy to answer questions out on the show floor.

 This will be my seventh time at Rezzed and it the past it has always been my favourite expo.
 I enjoyed it for its ability to bring everyone together to celebrate indie gaming and its vibe of support for independent developers.
 It was never as flashy as some of the other events and there weren’t as many publishers trying to push their wares into your face, so you could really have the opportunity to spend some quality time with upcoming titles and find out about games you may have not previously heard of.